-Maurice Blackburn, Australia’s leading class action firm, is investigating a claim against Bellamy’s Australia Limited (ASX:BAL) for alleged breaches of its continuous disclosure obligations and for allegedly engaging in misleading or deceptive conduct regarding its infant formula trade with China.
+Maurice Blackburn, Australia’s leading class action firm, has filed a class action against Bellamy’s Australia Limited (ASX:BAL) (Bellamy’s), in the Federal Court of Australia on behalf of the lead applicant, Peter Basil, (Basil v Bellamy’s Australia Limited FCA VID213/2017) for alleged breaches of its continuous disclosure obligations and for allegedly engaging in misleading or deceptive conduct regarding the growth prospects of the company and its infant formula trade.

-When the company eventually informed the market of its lower than expected revenue in December last year, the share price almost halved in a single day and Bellamy’s market capitalisation was slashed by over $500 million in the two trading days that followed.
+When Bellamy’s informed the market of its lower than expected revenue on 2 December last year, the share price almost halved in a single day and its market capitalisation was slashed by over $500 million in the two trading days that followed.

-If you purchased shares in Bellamy’s between Thursday 14 April 2016 and Friday 9 December 2016 and held any of Bellamy’s shares until at least until 1 December 2016, you may be eligible to participate in this proposed class action and should register your details.
+If you purchased shares in Bellamy’s between Thursday 14 April 2016 and Friday 9 December 2016 (Claim Period), you may be entitled to participate in the class action and to compensation if the class action is successful.

 What is the Bellamy’s class action about?